Dateline: Tbilisi, Georgia

 5. RUNNING AS AN ACTIVE BUSINESS

-I recently spoke with someone who actually did an ICO and raised a lot of money.
+I recently spoke with someone who did an ICO and raised a lot of money.
 However, as a US citizen, they now have a big US tax bill.

 Even though the guy is living outside the US, he’s going to pay millions of dollars in taxes because he’s running an active business in cryptocurrencies.

-If he had distanced himself from the United States first, he would have been able to save those millions of dollars and obviously put that back into his next business… or anything that he wanted.
+If he had distanced himself from the United States first, he would have been able to save those millions of dollars and put that money back into his next business… or anything that he wanted.